ciuc123/salary-compare/documentation/sometimes.md

+# Deprecated: `documentation/sometimes.md`

+This file was merged into `documentation/sometime.md` (single consolidated doc).

+Please view `documentation/sometime.md` for headshot, ad notes (Carbon archived), AdSense config, and Vercel deployment checklist.

+---

-# Carbon Ads integration (quick start)
+## Carbon Ads notes (moved here)

-This project includes a placeholder component for Carbon Ads.
-Carbon Ads requires a script from their dashboard.
+The project originally included a `CARBON_README.md` which is now archived here.
+Carbon Ads requires a script from their dashboard and a placement/serve id.
+Below is the quick-start guidance (previously in `CARBON_README.md`):

-Steps to integrate Carbon Ads into Next.js:

 1. Get your Carbon Ads script snippet from https://carbonads.net/ (they provide a script + a div container).